armandosunny/EcoNicheS/README.md

 -Clere Marmolejo and Armando Sunny: Editors and skilled developers who crafted the polished user interface and functionality of the app.

--Clere Marmolejo, Bolom-Huet R and Armando Sunny: Contributed to the comprehensive function documentation, ensuring clarity and usability.
+-Clere Marmolejo, Rene Bolom-Huet and Armando Sunny: Contributed to the comprehensive function documentation, ensuring clarity and usability.

--López-Vidal R: Provided valuable assistance with server management and website interface design, enhancing the overall user experience.
+-Rodrigo López-Vidal: Provided valuable assistance with server management and website interface design, enhancing the overall user experience.
 (It will soon be available in the internet browser on the Mandra website.)

 -Armando Sunny: Offered financial support, enabling the successful realization of the project.